 3) The crosswalk tab for the […] Annual Network Report network capture date, as applicable.

-Rules 1300.67.2.2(b)(4) and (b)(7) define the applicable measurement years and network capture date.
+Rules 1300.67.2.2(b)(4) and (b)(7) define the applicable measurement years and network capture date, unless otherwise specified in the Rule and in the report form field instructions for a particular report form.

-On an annual basis, health plans subject to reporting requirements under Rules 1300.67.2.2(h)(1)(B) shall complete or update the information within the health plan’s network access profile for each reported network, as set forth in items 1 through 5, and 8, below.
-Within the web portal, these health plans shall complete the following:
+For profile-only plans, on an annual basis, health plans subject to reporting requirements under Rules 1300.67.2.2(h)(1)(B) shall complete or update the information within the health plan’s network access profile for each reported network, as set forth in items 1,3 through 5, and 8, below.
+Within the web portal, these health plans shall complete the following sections of the network access profile:

-1) The ANR Profile tab of the network access profile, for the applicable Annual Network Report measurement year and network capture date, for non-reporting plans.
+1) The ANR Profile tab of the network access profile, for the applicable Annual Network Report measurement year and network capture date, for profile-only plans.

-A health plan that serves as both a reporting plan pursuant to Rule 1300.67.2.2(h)(1)(A), and a subcontracted or specialized plan pursuant to Rule 1300.67.2.2(h)(1)(B), shall complete the network access profile only once for each year.
+A health plan that serves as both a reporting plan pursuant to Rule 1300.67.2.2(h)(1)(A), and a subcontracted or specialized plan pursuant to Rule 1300.67.2.2(h)(1)(B), shall complete the network access profile only once for each year, as a reporting plan.
 On an annual basis, a health plan subject to reporting requirements under both Rule 1300.67.2.2( h)(1)(A) and Rule 1300.67.2.2(h)(1)(B) shall complete or update the information within the health plan’s network access profile for each reported network.
-The health plan shall complete items 1 through 8, below, pursuant to its obligations as a reporting plan under Rule 1300.67.2.2(h)(1)(A), and shall complete items 1 through 5, and 8 below pursuant to its obligations as a subcontracted plan under Rule 1300.67.2.2(h)(1)(B).
-Within the web portal, the health plan shall complete the reporting requirements for reporting and non-reporting plans, as applicable to the network reported.
+The health plan shall complete items 1 through 8, below, pursuant to its obligations as a reporting plan under Rule 1300.67.2.2(h)(1)(A), and shall complete items 1, 3 through 5, and 8 below pursuant to its obligations as a subcontracted plan under Rule 1300.67.2.2(h)(1)(B).
+Within the web portal, the health plan shall complete the reporting requirements for reporting and profile-only plans, as applicable to the network reported.

-Network Identifier (Rule 1300.67.2.2(h)(8)(B))
+Network Name and Network Identifier (Rule 1300.67.2.2(h)(8)(B))

 The health plan shall report each network by listing the Department’s assigned network identifier for the network, consistent with the definition of these terms in Rules 1300.67.2.2(b)(5) and (b)(8).
 The Department will provide an updated list of networks and network identifiers within the web portal on an annual basis.
-If, since the previous network capture date, a health plan has removed, added or otherwise changed the network in a manner that would require a filing under section 1352 and Rules 1300.51 or 1300.52.4, the health plan shall list the network identifier and provide the filing number verifying the change, and other available information describing the reason for the change.The health plan shall identify whether the reported network had enrollment as of the network capture date, and if not, the last date of enrollment within the network.
+If, since the previous network capture date, a health plan has removed, added or otherwise changed the network in a manner that would require a filing under section 1352 and Rules 1300.51 or 1300.52.4, the health plan shall list the network identifier and provide the filing number verifying the change, and other available information describing the reason for the change.

-Network Name (Rule 1300.67.2.2(h)(8)(B))

 The health plan shall report the network name for the network, consistent with the definition of these terms in Rule 1300.67.2.2(b)(5) and (b)(9).
 (See Rule 1300.67.2.2(h)(8)(B).)
 The health plan shall indicate the Department’s assigned network identifier associated with the reported network name.

+The health plan shall identify whether the reported network had enrollment as of the network capture date, and if not, the last date of enrollment within the network.
+The health plan shall also identify whether some or all of the enrollment in the network was delegated to a subcontracted plan, or delegated from a primary plan (if the health plan is a subcontracted plan).